GeorgeVaughan/pokedex/README.md

 To add tests it might be worth adding react component tests.

 Also some e2e testing using Cypress or similar would be good.

+## Next Steps

+Look into how to get pokemon descriptions from the api, and put these in the `PokemonDetails` component.

+Instead of taking the first 151 pokemon in the `fetchPokemonOverviews` query, look at querying using a pokedex.